Can I get a loan if I’m on benefits?

 Loans for bad credit

-It’s unlikely that you’ll to be able to borrow a lot of money with a bad credit loan, and you’ll likely face high interest rates.
+It’s unlikely that you’ll to be able to borrow a lot of money with a bad credit loan, and you’ll probably face high interest rates.
 But it could help to build your credit score if you’re able to keep up with the repayments.

 Secured loans